 I have created this behavior in the next live example.
 You can see how the stretching changes row based on the location of the collapsed item.
 If you add more content to the second item, it changes row once it gets long enough.
 That top row then only becomes as tall as a single line of text.

 If this causes a problem for your layout it may require a rethinking of the structure, for example putting each row into a separate flex container in order that they can't shift rows.

-display: none in order to hide it, the item is removed from the formatting structure of the page.
-What this means in practice is that counters ignore it, and things like transitions do not run.
-Using
+display: none, the item is completely removed from the formatting structure.
+Not only is it invisible but the structure is removed as well.
+This means counters ignore it and things like transitions do not run.